angulardart/site-angulardart/src/_codelabs/darrrt/index.md

 <div class="trydart-step-details" markdown="1">

-This code lab provided a tour of most Dart language features and many library features.
+This codelab provided a tour of most Dart language features and many library features.
 Here's where to go to learn more.